mahammadosmanov/mahammadosmanov/README.md

 I'm a self-learner Flutter developer...
 I graduated from BSc in Processes Automation Engineering in July 2022.
 Now I am studying at MSc in Computer Science.

-Currently, I am improving myself on Flutter and Dart stack for mobile application development.
+Currently, I am improving myself on Flutter and Dart stack for mobile application development and working voluntarily in CryptoOwl app's development process.

-I'm now working to improve my knowledge of Object Oriented Programming, it's tenets, BLoC, Provider and etc.
+I'm working on Object Oriented Programming, it's tenets, BLoC, Provider and etc.

 I am interested in Flutter and Dart technologies and have experience with besides Python for software development and  JavaScript, HTML, CSS for web development .